MorrellLAB/MorrellLab.github.io/_compute/2019-03-15-Structures-Algorithms-Python.md

 leaders: "Group Discussion"
 ---

-This week we will be discussing how basic data structures and algorithms in Python, including when to use each type of data structure and how to design simple, efficient algorithms that interface with those structures.
+This week we will be discussing basic data structures and algorithms in Python, including when to use each type of data structure and how to design simple, efficient algorithms that interface with those structures.

 Please read Chapter 1 of High Performance Python, Understanding Performant Python, which will be distributed via email.